typescript-language-server/typescript-language-server/README.md

 This project is not directly associated with Microsoft and is not used in their [VSCode](https://github.com/microsoft/vscode) editor.
 If you have an issue with VSCode functionality, report it in their repository instead.

+Currently Microsoft is working on [TypeScript 7](https://github.com/microsoft/typescript-go) written natively in the go language that will include the LSP implementation and will hopefully supersede this project.

 ## Installing

 ```sh